Thomas Cass (colonel)

-Colonel Thomas Cass (1821 – July 12, 1862) founded and was commander of the 9th Regiment Massachusetts Volunteer Infantry of the Union Army, which saw extensive service in the American Civil War.
+Colonel Thomas Cass (c.
+1821 – July 12, 1862) founded and was commander of the 9th Regiment Massachusetts Volunteer Infantry of the Union Army, which saw extensive service in the American Civil War.
 Cass was wounded at the Battle of Malvern Hill and died shortly after from his wounds in Boston, Massachusetts.
 A memorial statue to him stands in the Boston Public Garden.

 Early life

-Thomas Cass was born in Ireland, in Farmly, Queen's County, in 1821, and moved to America with his parents, landing in Boston.
+Thomas Cass was born in Ireland, in Farmly, Queen's County, in about 1821, and moved to America with his parents, landing in Boston.
 They settled in the North End of Boston, and after a few years at school, he learned the currier's trade.
 Later, he joined his father in business, became well known as a businessman in the North End, and served with ability on the school committee.

 He was an active member of the Columbian Artillery, Co.
 B., Fifth Regiment Artillery, M. V. M., and advanced through all the grades in his company to that of captain.